-RECOVERY OF RATES FROM OWNERS, TENANTS, OCCUPIERS AND AGENTS
+21. RECOVERY OF RATES FROM OWNERS, TENANTS, OCCUPIERS AND AGENTS

-- The Municipality may utilise the procedures prescribed in terms of section 20 of this policy to recover rates arrears from the owner of immovable property. - Any limitation, disconnection or discontinuation of the electricity or water supply, for the (2) purposes of sub-section (1), shall be effected subject to the requirements contained in section 20 of this policy. - (3)Alternatively to sub-section (1), above, the Municipality may recover rates arrears in whole or in part from a tenant or occupier of the immovable property, despite any contractual obligation to the contrary on the tenant or occupier.
-The Municipality may recover an amount only after the Municipality has served a written notice on the tenant or occupier. - The amount the Municipality may recover from the tenant or occupier of a property is (4) limited to the amount of rent or other money due and payable, but not yet paid, by the tenant or occupier to the owner of the property. - (5) Any amount the Municipality recovers from the tenant or occupier of the property must be set off by the tenant or occupier against any money owed by the tenant or occupier to the owner. - (6) The tenant or occupier of a property must, on request by the Municipality, furnish the Municipality with a written statement specifying all payments to be made by the tenant or occupier to the owner of the property for rent or other money payable on the property during a period determined by the Municipality. - The Municipality may, despite the Estate Agents Affairs Act 1976, recover the amount (7) due for rates on a property in whole or in part from the agent of the owner, if this is more convenient for the Municipality. - (8) The Municipality may recover the amount due for rates from the agent of the owner only after it has served a written notice on the agent. - (9)The agent must, on request by the Municipality, furnish the Municipality with a written statement specifying all payments for rent on the property and any other money received by the agent on behalf of the owner during a period determined by the - (10)The amount the Municipality may recover from the agent is limited to the amount of any rent or other money received by the agent on behalf of the owner, less any commission due to the agent.
+- (1) The Municipality may utilise the procedures prescribed in terms of section 20 of this policy to recover rates and taxes arrears from the owner of immovable property. - (2) Any limitation, disconnection or discontinuation of the electricity or water supply, for the purposes of sub-section (1), shall be effected subject to the requirements contained in section 20 of this policy. - (3) Alternatively to sub-section (1), above, the Municipality may recover rates arrears in whole or in part from a tenant or occupier of the immovable property, despite any contractual obligation to the contrary on the tenant or occupier.
+The Municipality may recover an amount only after the Municipality has served a written notice on the tenant or occupier.' - (4) The amount the Municipality may recover from the tenant or occupier of a property is limited to the amount of rent or other money due and payable, but not yet paid, by the tenant or occupier to the owner of the property. - (5) Any amount the Municipality recovers from the tenant or occupier of the property must be set off by the tenant or occupier against any money owed by the tenant or occupier to the owner. - (6) The tenant or occupier of a property must, on request by the Municipality, furnish the Municipality with a written statement specifying all payments to be made by the tenant or occupier to the owner of the property for rent or other money payable on the property during a period determined by the Municipality. - (7) The Municipality may, despite the Estate Agents Affairs Act 1976, recover the amount due for rates on a property in whole or in part from the agent of the owner, if this is more convenient for the Municipality. - (8) The Municipality may recover the amount due for rates from the agent of the owner only after it has served a written notice on the agent. - (9) The agent must, on request by the Municipality, furnish the Municipality with a written statement specifying all payments for rent on the property and any other money received by the agent on behalf of the owner during a period determined by the Municipality.

+(10) The amount the Municipality may recover from the agent is limited to the amount of any rent or other money received by the agent on behalf of the owner, less any commission due to the agent.
+The municipality will also have the right to install a prepaid water meter metering device at the premises of the defaulter.

-DEBT COLLECTION 22.
+22. DEBT COLLECTION